 ♦What is a Registered Investment Advisor?
 A Registered Investment Advisor is a firm or individual, registered with the Securities and Exchange Commission or with a state, that provides investment advice to others on a professional basis for compensation.
 Heritage is registered as an Investment Advisor.
 When we act as your Investment Advisor, we are held to a fiduciary standard.
 This means we have to act in your best interest and not put our interest ahead of yours.

 ♦What is a CFP®?
 A CFP®, or CERTIFIED FINANCIAL PLANNERTM, is a professional who has met certain qualifications as established by the Certified Financial Planner Board of Standards.
 There are four specific requirements CFP® certificants must meet: Experience, Education, Examination, and Ethics.
-Certificants are expected to display the principles of integrity, objectivity, competence, fairness, confidentiality, professionalism and diligence when working with clients.
+Certificants are expected to act with honesty, integrity, competence and diligence when working with clients.

 ♦What types of services do you offer?
 Our primary service is providing investment advice to our clients.
 The structure of our business gives clients the ability to trade in various types of securities without incurring separate brokerage commissions.
 Additionally, if and when requested, we may also provide limited financial planning advice, such as retirement and college savings plan analysis.
 Please note: The scope of any financial planning and consulting advice to be provided depends upon the specific requests and needs of the client.
 Heritage does not serve as an attorney, accountant, or insurance agent.
 Heritage does not prepare legal documents or tax returns, nor does it sell insurance products.